Ayushk4/Ayushk4.github.io/_posts/2019-06-05-Google-Summer-of-Code.md

 - Named Entity Recognition:
 - Part of Speech Tagging:

-The model that will be implemented for NER and POS tagging will be a Neural Network using Bi-LSTM-CNN-CRFs as follows-
+The model that will be implemented for NER and POS tagging will be a Neural Network using Bi-LSTM-CNN-CRFs as follows -

 Character Representation Layer using CNNs        |  Bi-LSTM-CRF layer with Word Embeddings and Character Representation Input